NinerBull/AccWideUILayoutSelection/README.md

 ### Additional Functionality
 * Profile Support - Save and switch between multiple Interface configurations
-* Profile Import/Export - Share your profile as a text string with others online, or import a profile string that has been shared with you.
+* Profile Import/Export - Share your profile as a text string with others online, or import a profile string that has been shared with you
 * Force Leave/Join Blizzard Chat Channels - Never see Services spam on any character again, or perhaps always make them join Trade Chat?
 * Screen Resolution Specific Settings - Useful for users who sync addon settings across multiple PCs, enable in Advanced Settings
 * Custom CVar Support - Enter your own additional list of CVars to synchronise across characters, enable in Advanced Settings